h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_gam.rst

             val sparkDF = rawSparkDF.withColumn("CAPSULE", $"CAPSULE" cast "string") val Array(trainingDF, testingDF) = sparkDF.randomSplit(Array(0.8, 0.2))

         Train the model.
-You can configure all the available GAM arguments using provided setters, such as the label column.
+You can configure all the available GAM arguments using provided setters, such as the label column and gam columns, which are mandatory.

         .. code:: scala

             import ai.h2o.sparkling.ml.algos.H2OGAM
-            val estimator = new H2OGAM().setLabelCol("CAPSULE")
+            val estimator = new H2OGAM().setLabelCol("CAPSULE").setGamCols(Array(Array("PSA", "DCAPS"), Array("AGE")))
             val model = estimator.fit(trainingDF)

         By default, the ``H2OGAM`` algorithm distinguishes between a classification and regression problem based on the type of